 In this course, health science students learn to apply critical evaluation skills to quantitative data analysis and interpretation of research findings.
 The course reviews statistics and research methods, making students aware of the importance of the distribution of a range of types of quantitative data encountered in the health sciences.
 Sources of uncertainty (bias, confounding, and effect modification) and planning and analytical methods to minimize and summarize uncertainty will be summarized.

-This course is primarily designed to introduce undergraduate students studying Health Education to the concepts and principles underlying the educational strategies geared toward promoting health and preventing disease in a variety of settings.
-The course emphasizes practical utility of the concepts as they relate to the students' future health education/promotion efforts.
-The importance of a needs assessment and program evaluation will be especially focused upon in the course, as well as strategies integrating these valuable tools into curriculum design.
+This course is the first of a two course series designed to introduce undergraduate Public Health students studying Community Health and Health Promotion to the concepts and principles underlying the planning principles geared toward promoting health and preventing disease in a variety of settings.
+The course emphasizes practical utility of the concepts as they relate to the students' future health education/promotion professional activities.
+The foundation of the course will be the skills necessary to conduct a needs assessment and develop a comprehensive program to address a health concern affecting a specific population in a particular setting.

 This course introduces students to the concept of social determinants of health, and strongly emphasizes the influence of social power relations on public health.
 An examination of a set of major health issues, at both the international and national levels provides the framework for students to learn and understand these concepts.
 A set of learning modules begins with identifying major contemporary health problems,definitions of health and health promotion as established through the World Health organization, and an exploration of social power relations and how they can shape public health.
 The course then moves to examine a set of specific health issues to see how they have been shaped by their social determinants.
 Juniors only.